Moarram/ping-and-ding/README.md

 Default values are used for optional fields that individual objects don't specify.
 * `target` - default target object

-### Example
+### Config Example
-The following example config will send a `GET` request to `example.com` and expects a response code of `200 OK` within `300ms`.
+The following config will send a `GET` request to `example.com` and expects a response code of `200 OK` within `300ms`.
 If these conditions are not met, or no response is received in `1000ms`, a notification will be sent to the provided Slack webhook url.
 ```
 {
   "targets": [